-What Is Service Line Coverage On A Homeowners Policy?
+What Is Underground Service Line Coverage On A Homeowners Policy?

 What Is Service Line Coverage?

-As a homeowner, you are responsible for the utility and service lines and pipes going from your home to the street or utility connection.
+Homeowners are responsible for the utility and service lines and pipes going from their home to the street or utility connection.
 Service lines are buried deep in your yard and include; water & sewage lines, gas lines, and electrical/power connections.
-Should any of these be damaged from a tree root or weather conditions, you are responsible for the repair and replacement these lines as the homeowner.
+Should any of these be damaged from a tree root or weather conditions, you are responsible for repairing and replacing these lines as the homeowner.
 Unless your homeowners policy adds service line coverage to your policy, this type of damage outside your home is not covered.
 You can also purchase this coverage directly from your local utility or water company.
-However, many times it is easier and more cost-effective to add the coverage to your homeowners insurance policy.
+However, it is often easier and more cost-effective to add service line coverage to your homeowners insurance policy.

 How Can Exterior Underground Utility, Water, and Sewer Lines Be Damaged?

 If you have mature trees around your home, the tree roots can grow and damage the lines and pipes around your home, causing a backup of the water and sewage lines.
 To excavate and repair this damage, the cost can be upwards of $10,000.
-We have seen this type of damage happen in all types of homes; however, older homes with aging underground utility lines and pipes tend to be more susceptible.
-The seasonal weather changes can also make the lines and pipes more prone to damage.
+We have seen underground service and sewer line damage happen in all types of homes; however, older homes with aging underground utility lines and pipes tend to be more susceptible.
+Seasonal weather changes can also make the lines and pipes more prone to damage.

 How Much Does Underground Service and Utility Line Coverage Cost?

-On average, the cost to add this coverage to your homeowners policy should be approximately $30 annually.
-The cost of the coverage is relatively inexpensive as opposed to the cost of repair should a utility line be damaged or need to be replaced.
+The average cost to add this coverage to your homeowners policy should be approximately $30 annually.
+The cost of the coverage is relatively inexpensive compared to the cost of repair should a utility line be damaged or need to be replaced.

 Is Service Line Coverage Worth It?

-Should your exterior utility and service lines be damaged or back up, the cost to excavate and repair or replace an external underground utility and service line can cost $10,000 + depending on your property.
+If your exterior utility, sewer, and service lines are damaged or backed up, excavating, repairing, or replacing an external underground utility and service line can cost $10,000 +, depending on your property.
 The cost to add this coverage to your homeowners insurance policy is very inexpensive, and in our experience, we recommend you add service line coverage to your policy.